dimi9380/testrep/testrep/README.md

    2. **Labs**
 		- A subdirectory containing files for in-class lab assignments.
 		- Includes relevant programming scripts used for computational excersies, along with any accompanying reports.

+This repository contains all the work I'll complete in APPM 4600, making it easy to track my progress and revisit key concepts as needed.